blanfried/Oso-Tech/content/english/_index.md

   enable: true
   bg_image: "images/slider-bg.jpg"
   bg_overlay: true
-  title: "Oso Web Service"
+  title: "Oso Group"
   content: "We are a website creation service solely devoted to small-businesses.
   <br/> <br/>
   We exist so you can succeed."
   button:
     enable: true